-If you are interested in becoming a Burlingame Library volunteer, please fill out the appropriate application and bring it to the Library Children’s Desk.
-You will then be contacted for an interview.
+If you are interested in becoming a Burlingame Library Adult volunteer, please fill out the adult volunteer application and bring it to the front Information Desk, or email: firstname.lastname@example.org

-Teen Advisory Board Application*(Grades 7-12) - *Not accepting applications until Fall 2019*
+Teen Advisory Board Application*(Grades 7-12) - See description below

-Homework Center Mentor Application*(Grades 8-12) - During the school year only.
+Homework Center Mentor Application*(Grades 9-12) - During the school year only. -See description below - NOT ACCEPTING APPLICATIONS AT THIS TIME

 *Inquiries and applications are accepted from teens only please (no parents), in order to gauge the level of interest.
 Thank you for understanding.

 Do you enjoy writing?
-Add your voice to the teen blog (burlingamelibrary.weebly.com) by writing book, music, movie reviews; upcoming event notices and more!
+Add your voice to the Instagram teen blog by writing book, music, and movie reviews.
+Email email@example.com for more information.

 Collection Maintainer (Adult & Teen)